LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 #### AppLocker & Constrained language bypass -> Powershell load script -> AMSI bypass -> Invoke-SharpLoader -> Encrypted Grunt

-If there wasn´t the AppLocker bypass needed, one could also run this completely from remote, i.e. in a phishing campaign starting with a .htm file or something liek this, which runs our loader script.
+If there wasn´t the AppLocker bypass needed, one could also run this completely from remote, i.e. in a phishing campaign starting with a .htm file or something like this, which runs our loader script.
 The whole attack is carried out on a low priv account.

 1. Identify a way to bypass AppLocker and ConstrainedLanguage